YonicDev/yonic-corner/README.md

 * *`author`*: The author/composer of the music
 * *`album`*: The album to which the track belongs to.
 In the Yonic Corner, it also refers to the title of the games the soundtrack belongs to.
 * *`cover`*: The filename of the cover image.
 Preferably a square image.
 The image has to be placed in the `/src/assets/covers` folder.
-* `sources`: An array of audio sources for the track, made of objects with all properties mandatory:
+* `sources`: An array of audio sources for the track.

+The audio sources can be of two types: Direct source or YouTube sourced.

+#### Direct source

   * `src`: The URL targeting the audio source.
   * `type`: The MIME type of the source.
 It must be one of the compatible `audio/` types.

 > Only HTTPS audio sources are used.
 Any other protocol is ignored.

+#### YouTube sourced *(experimental)*

+The Yonic Corner can rely on the Invidious API to get several audio stream sources from any YouTube video with publicly available playback.

+* `type`: Set to `'youtube'`.
+* `src`: The ID of the YouTube video.

+> These sources will be ignored in the Legacy version and should always be accompanied by at least one direct source.

 ## Web feeds